ajv-validator/ajv/CUSTOM.md

 All custom keywords but macro keywords can create custom error messages.

 Validating and compiled keywords should define errors by assigning them to `.errors` property of the validation function.
+It should not be done for asynchronous keywords (see #118).

 Inline custom keyword should increase error counter `errors` and add error to `vErrors` array (it can be null).
+This can be done for both synchronous and asynchronous keywords.
 See [example range keyword](https://github.com/epoberezkin/ajv/blob/master/spec/custom_rules/range_with_errors.jst).

 When inline keyword performs validation Ajv checks whether it created errors by comparing errors count before and after validation.
 To skip this check add option `errors` (can be `"full"`, `true` or `false`) to keyword definition: